 From the users perspective, this should lead to an increased in the number of available apps, with these being available sooner as a result of the simplified development cycle.

-However, if you are in any doubt about the suitability of the product for your organisation and you would like to discuss it in more detail with our IT support team, contact us on 01732 762675.
+However, if you are in any doubt about the suitability of the product for your organisation and you would like to discuss it in more detail with our IT support team, we’ll be happy to help.